When You Do (and Don’t) Need a Service Mesh

 One of the questions I often hear is: “Do I really need a service mesh?”
 The honest answer is “It depends.”
 Like nearly everything in the technology space (or more broadly “nearly everything”), this depends on the benefits and costs.
 But after having helped users progress from exploration to production deployments in many different scenarios, I’m here to share my perspective on which inputs to include in your decision-making process.

 A service mesh provides a consistent way to connect, secure and observe microservices.
-Most service meshes are tightly integrated with an orchestration platform, commonly Kubernetes.
+Most service meshes are tightly integrated with Kubernetes and other orchestration platforms.
 There’s no way around it; a service mesh is another thing, and at least part of your team will have to learn it.
 That’s a cost, and you should compare that cost to the benefits of operational simplification you may achieve.

 But apart from costs and benefits, what should you be asking in order to determine if you really need a service mesh?
 The number of microservices you’re running, as well as urgency and timing, can have an impact on your needs.